OpenClaw (Clawdbot / Moltbot): What It Is & Setup Guide

 Why is Clawdbot suddenly everywhere?

-Clawd bot did not win attention because of slick marketing.
-It spread because it solves a practical problem in a new way.
+Clawdbot didn’t win on marketing.
+No ad budget.
+No hype campaign.
+It spread because it solves a real problem in a new way.

-Also, Peter Steinberger the maker of Clawdbot was the co-founder of PSPDFKit (now nutrient.io), is prominent on Github and X (@steipete) and an active voice in the AI development community, blending decades of engineering experience with cutting-edge agent-driven workflows.
+Peter Steinberger, the creator, co-founded PSPDFKit (now nutrient.io), is prominent on GitHub and X (@steipete), and has been an active voice in AI development.
+Decades of engineering experience combined with agent-driven workflows gives the project credibility.

 As people shared screenshots and stories of practical tasks Clawdbot did, attention grew quickly.
 Developer communities picked it up, then wider tech writers and social posts followed.